 In May 2000, Orangeburg County business and civic organizations embarked on an endeavor to strengthen citizens, families and the community through the promotion of character excellence.
-Identifying compelling reasons for character building, character education and a vision for a better community, in 2000, the decision was made to go county-wide.
+Identifying compelling reasons for character building, character education and a vision for a better community the decision was made to go county-wide.
 All 17 municipalities*, and the County itself, signed resolutions of support proclaiming each to be “Communities of Character”.
 With the participation of all municipalities, Orangeburg County became the third in the State and the 15th in the nation to have achieved this accomplishment.
 Hundreds of volunteers from across the County became involved.
 One dedicated and devoted community member, Nancy Ayers, served as the “spark plug” in getting the program started locally and in sustaining the momentum to move the initiative forward, along with other integral, dedicated community members.

 Orangeburg County Community of Character By-Laws were adopted on February 12, 2004; and the Organization subsequently filed and obtained 501(c)(3) status.

 The program operated without paid staff until 2006, when an Executive Director, Don Tribble, was hired to coordinate the efforts of the many volunteers who had worked diligently to make the program a success.
 Don Tribble served as director until 2012.
 Kristina Thomas replaced Mr. Tribble as Executive Director on January 7, 2013 and served until June 2015.
 Evelyn Disher became the new Executive Director on December 21, 2015 to February 11, 2022.
 Candace Berry-Vaughn became Executive Director on June 1, 2022.